jovialjovem/jovialjovemmartin.github.io/_posts/2014-04-28-scala-and-java.markdown

 Now, inside src/main/java, create the file Say.java with the contents:

 {% highlight java %}
-public class Main {
+public class Say {
     public static void main(String[] args) {
         new Hello().say(Hello.MESSAGE());
     }
 }
 {% endhighlight %}

-If you run the Main class, you'll see the infamous "Hello, World!" message.
+If you run the Say class, you'll see the infamous "Hello, World!" message.